 This grant application is used by local road owning entities to apply to conservation districts for funding.
 It includes a required site sketch / workplan, and optional cost summary sheets.
-The final approved grant application becomes an attachment to the contract between the conservation district and the grant recipient.
+Portions of tThe final approved grant application becomes are included in an attachment to the contract between the conservation district and the grant recipient.
 The contract and all "standard attachments" are automatically generated by conservation districts in the DGLVR GIS system.